Prepare your school budget so you will have funds available for textbooks, tuition and technology.

 New Student Technology Workshop: MS in Informatics Program Technology Preparation Complete the Informatics Program Technology Preparation self-paced course offered in Canvas.
 You will receive access to the self-paced course after registering on MySJSU for your first class and several weeks before the start of the semester.
 If you log in to Canvas before the first day of the semester, you will not yet be able to see links to the classes for which you are registered.
 But you will see tools for learning to use Canvas.
 You will automatically be joined to the Canvas site, Informatics Program Technology Preparation.
 The site contains a number of self-paced modules containing information to help you get off to a good start.

 Obtain your class textbooks.
-About six weeks before classes begin, you will be able to find out what textbooks (if any) are required for your classes.
-On the Fall 2022 Textbook Selections page, choose the courses for which you have been registered.
+Six weeks prior to the beginning of semester you will be able to find out what textbooks (if any) are required for your classes.
+On the Fall 2023 Textbook Selections page, choose the courses for which you have been registered.
 Your courses will begin with "INFM".
 For example, if you have been registered in MySJSU for INFM 200-10, look for INFM 200-10 in the Textbook Selections.

 Prepare for Informatics Welcome Session

-A one-hour welcome session is scheduled for July 12, 2022, from 5:30 to 6:30 p.m.
-PST to get you started with the MS in Informatics Program.
+A one-hour welcome session will be scheduled before the Fall term program start date to get you started with the MS in Informatics Program.
+Date TBD.
 This welcome session will be held on the Zoom Web conferencing platform.

 If you need course adaptations or accommodations because of a disability, register with the